EdDataScienceEES/tutorial-Stead-James/index.md

-first arrange - this allows us to choose the column we want to use to order the dataset. it automatically arranges that column from lowest to highest and then applies this across the whole dataset
+first arrange - this allows us to choose the column we want to use to order the dataset.
+It automatically arranges that column from lowest to highest and then applies this order across the whole dataset

     arrange <- left_data %>%
         arrange(LATITUDE)

-look at the data we now have the smallest latitudes at the top, and increasing as we go down the dataset. a quick check look across to the country column, all the top part now says channel islands !
+look at the data we now have the smallest latitudes at the top, and increasing as we go down the dataset. a quick check look across to the country column, all the top rows now say channel islands !

 now what about about getting the highest latitudes at the top of the dataset